Updated List of Qualifications Exempt from Assessment18 Jun 2025

 • United States of America

-Subsequent phases will encompass the inclusion of additional qualifications from various countries and regions into the LQEA.
+Subsequent phases may encompass the inclusion of qualifications from more countries and regions into the LQEA.